 Remedy from Heartburn:

-Although it can be treated with medication, it is best to take measures or precautions to prevent heart burn.
-These include lifestyle changes and changes in food habits & behaviours as outlined below:
+Although it can be treated with medication, it is best to take measures or precautions to prevent heartburn.
+These include lifestyle changes and changes in food habits & behaviors as outlined below:

 - Avoid fatty & spicy food.
 Junk food tends to be high in these.